 What are the adoption fees? >

-What is a Homevisit and why is it required? >
+What is a home visit and why is it required? >

-A homevisit is a meeting between the applicant and a CBR volunteer.
+A home visit is a meeting between the applicant and a CBR volunteer.
 Our volunteer will come to your home to meet you, your family and any pets in the house.
 We will ask to see your yard, where you intend to keep the dog when not at home and get to know a little about your existing pets.
-A homevisit is required to ensure that our dog is entering a safe, friendly and healthy environment.
+A home visit is required to ensure that our dog is entering a safe, friendly and healthy environment.

 I live in a house but don't have a fence.
 Can I still adopt? >

 Yes, although we do not adopt to families who leave their boxer tied up outside unsupervised (against the law in many counties) or left outside in a pen.
 Dogs who are not on-leash can be stolen, lost, hit by a car, reported to animal control or fight with other dogs.
 Adults, children and other animals can access and taunt a dog who is tied out and unsupervised.
 We do adopt to applicants with invisible fences.
 However, realize dogs can and do escape from invisible fences, and they do not keep other dogs from entering your yard.

-- Does this mean that a dog can't escape a 6' privacy fence?
-No, not at all.
-But the chances of the dog getting out or someone coming in to tease or steal the dog are much smaller than if the fence were not in place.
+Does this mean that a dog can't escape a 6' privacy fence?
+No, not at all, but the chances of the dog getting out or someone coming in to tease or steal the dog are much smaller than if the fence were not in place.

 How soon can I adopt? >

-How do I surrender a Boxer to CBR?
+How do I surrender a boxer to CBR? >

 Carolina Boxer Rescue will accept owner surrenders ONLY when space allows.
 We can place your Boxer on a waiting list if we have no foster homes available at the time.
 Shelter dogs and abandoned/ injured dogs take priority over owner surrenders.
 We are only able to accept pure bred Boxers.
-If you have a Boxer mix we can place a courtesy listing for you on our "Other Dogs" page and potential adopters can contact you directly.
+If you have a Boxer mix we can place a courtesy listing for you on our "Courtesy listings" page and potential adopters can contact you directly.
 Please send a short paragraph about your dog, the contact information you would like us to list, and a picture to firstname.lastname@example.org.
 If you have a boxer that you can no longer care for that you would like for Carolina Boxer Rescue to consider placing into a foster home, please click here to go to Owner Surrender Form.

 See following notes about filling out Owner Surrender Form: Every field must have something in it even if 0000 and you will get a confirmation email if done properly.
 There are also instructions on how to send vet records- it says they must be spayed or neutered but each case is reviewed on a case by case basis.
 Once this has been received we can see if he/she is a candidate for rescue.
 You may either scan vet records or fax to 800-450-0563.

 What areas do you adopt to? >

 We only adopt to North Carolina, South Carolina and southeastern Virginia...There are several reasons we do not adopt to applicants outside of these areas.
 In order to do homevisits, we have to have a volunteer in the vicinity of the applicant.
 If you don't live in the Carolinas, then we won't be able to do the homevisit.

 Is it true that adult dogs don't bond as well as puppies do? >

 Absolutely not.
 In our experience, rescued dogs no matter the age bond tightly with their adoptive family.
 As most any adoptive family will tell you, the dogs honestly seem to know they were saved and spend the rest of their lives thanking you for it.
 The only time we recommend that you purchase a puppy instead of adopting is when you have an existing pet in the home who doesn't do well with strange adult dogs or who is very dominant in personality.
 In cases like these, it is sometimes better to introduce a puppy to the home to avoid provoking the existing dog's protective, possessive or domineering instincts.